RoadieHQ/backstage/plugins/tech-insights-backend/README.md

     /**
-     * snip: Do complex logic to retrieve facts from external system or calculate fact values */ return entities.items.map(it => {
+     * snip: Do complex logic to retrieve facts from external system or calculate fact values */

-      // Respond with an array of entity/fact values return {
+    // Respond with an array of entity/fact values return entities.items.map(it => {
+      return {
+        // Entity information that this fact relates to
         entity: {
-          // Entity information that this fact relates to
           namespace: it.metadata.namespace,
           kind: it.kind,
           name: it.metadata.name,
         },

+        // All facts that this retriever returns
         facts: {
-          // All facts that this retriever returns
           examplenumberfact: 2, //
         },
-        // (optional) timestamp to use as a Luxon Datetime object };
+        // (optional) timestamp to use as a Luxon DateTime object };
     });
   },